 - What happens to a bank account when someone dies?

 - Can you cremate a body without a death certificate?

 - How much does a death certificate cost in Georgia?

 - Can a sibling get a death certificate?

 - Do you need a death certificate to book a funeral?

 - Do death certificates show cause of death?

-- Does an undertaker need a death certificate?
+- Can an ex spouse get a death certificate?

 What happens if you don’t register a death in 5 days?

 An individual who intentionally fails to inform, or refuses to provide information to a registrar about a death can be fined £200.